 There is a major difference in Transactions per second and Hits per second.
 A single transaction can create multiple hits on the server.
 A transaction is nothing but a group of requests in web test terminology.
-A transaction can have multiple requests and encapsulates requests into a group e.g. a login operation which involves 5 HTTP requests can be group together into a single transaction.
-When you compare the graph of such scenario then there are five dots in the ‘Hits per second’ a graph against one dot in ‘Transaction per second’ graph.
+A transaction can have multiple requests and encapsulate requests into a group e.g. a login operation which involves 5 HTTP requests can be grouped together into a single transaction.
+When you compare the graph of such a scenario there are five dots in the ‘Hits per second’ graph against one dot in the ‘Transaction per second’ graph.

-The main purpose of Transactions per second (TPS) graph during the test is to keep eyes on transaction rate.
+The main purpose of the Transactions per second (TPS) graph during the test is to keep an eye on the transaction rate.
 If you have TPS SLA then you can control TPS rate by setting think time and pacing in the test script.

-TPS exceeds SLA indicates that test script is making more hits on the server and resulting extra burden; on the other hand, if TPS SLA is unachievable then the test could not be considered pass in performance testing.
-Therefore make sure test script should have the proper pacing and think time calculation.
-You can calculate pacing using below link
+TPS exceeds SLA indicates that the test script is making more hits on the server and resulting in extra burden; on the other hand, if TPS SLA is unachievable then the test could not be considered pass in performance testing.
+Therefore make sure the test script has the proper pacing and think time calculation.
+You can calculate pacing using the below link

-Transactions per second graph also show passed and failed transactions count.
-Using ‘Total transactions per second‘ graph you can get the total number of transactions that passed, the total number of transactions that failed and the total number of transactions that were stopped, for each second of test run whereas ‘Transactions per second‘ graph displays passed, failed and stopped count of the individual transaction for each second of the test run.
+The transactions per second graph also shows the passed and failed transactions count.
+Using the ‘Total transactions per second’ graph you can get the total number of transactions that passed, the total number of transactions that failed and the total number of transactions that were stopped, for each second of the test run whereas the ‘Transactions per second‘ graph displays passed, failed and stopped count of the individual transaction for each second of the test run.